Picture Gallery

 Photo

 Cylinder etching, the modern way.
 A cylinder is prepared for one of the Ceruttis on an experimental Crosfield Lasergravure machine.
+A detailed discussion of the Lasergravure trials, their successes, and the project's ultimate failure, can be found in The Way of the Sun, by Peter Greenhill and Brian Reynolds, published in 2010.
 (Photo supplied by Len Hooker)

 Photo